cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/01-sql-basics/sql-basics.rst

 Basics
 ======

 Part 1 of this book is all about SQL, the most popular language used for interacting with *relational databases*, the main focus of the book.
-(We will talk more about the difference between relational and other databases in :numref:`Part {number} <relational-theory-part>`.)
 The goal of this chapter is to introduce the most simple features of relational databases and SQL.
 You will learn how to get data out of the database, and how to get data into the database, and how to use this textbook's interactive features.

 .. index::